acabreira1/pluginparameters/README.md

 ##License

-The PluginParameters module is released under the [GPLv.2](http://www.gnu.org/licenses/gpl-2.0.html) *without the Preset Manager*.
-A Commercial License (available for 150eur) provides you additionally a Preset Manager and allows you to use it in a close-sourced or commercial project.
+This version of the PluginParameters module is released under the [GPLv.2](http://www.gnu.org/licenses/gpl-2.0.html).
+Please consider donating a small sum if you wish to see it updated.
+A Commercial License is available for 250eur, allows you to use this module in closed-source projects and provides you full compatibility with the latest release of JUCE, support for XCode and Visual Studio and extra features like a Preset Manager.

-If this project has saved hours of your precious time, please consider either buying a Commercial License, making a donation (donations can count towards buying a Commercial License, if you wish so) or simply contributing time and code back.
-This work has been exclusively supported with private earnings, time and energy and it doesn't include any advertising or any hidden source of income whatsoever; so it relies on your contributions.

 For more details, send me a Personal Message at [the JUCE forum](http://www.juce.com/forum/topic/juce-module-automatically-handle-plugin-parameters) (MarC).